Gianpaolo Bellini (physicist)

-Gianpaolo Bellini (born 1935), is an Italian experimental physicist, Emeritus Professor of Physics at the University of Milan and emeritus Scientist of the Istituto Nazionale di Fisica Nucleare (INFN).
+Gianpaolo Bellini (12 June 1935 – 12 August 2026) was an Italian experimental physicist, who was Emeritus Professor of Physics at the University of Milan and emeritus Scientist of the Istituto Nazionale di Fisica Nucleare (INFN).
 He is known for pioneering work in low-background neutrino detection and for leading the Borexino experiment at the Gran Sasso National Laboratory, which performed precision spectroscopy of solar neutrinos — including the first direct evidence of the CNO cycle — and measurements of geoneutrinos.
 Earlier in his career he introduced silicon active targets and micro-vertex techniques that enabled the first lifetime measurements of charmed hadrons at fixed-target experiments.

 Career

 Bellini held a NATO Fellowship at the École Normale Supérieure d’Orsay (1966–1967).
 He obtained the Italian Libera Docenza (1967), served as Assistant Professor (1969–1976), and became Full Professor at the University of Milan in 1976; he was a CERN Fellow in 1984–1985.
 Within INFN he served on the National Council (1973–1983), was a member of the executive committee and vice-president (1983–1989), and chaired the National Computing Committee (1981–1983).
 He coordinated the INFN national program on applied superconductivity for LEP2 and LHC developments (1993–1999).
 He directed the University of Milan PhD School in Physics, Astrophysics and Applied Physics (2003–2008).

 At the European level he served on the Council of the European Physical Society (1980–1983), and was a member of ECFA and restricted-ECFA (1983–1986).
 He was a consultant for Italy's first national research assessment (CIVR, 2006).
-He is a member of the Istituto Lombardo, Accademia di Scienze e Lettere (since 2013) and an honorary member of the Italian Physical Society (since 2010).
+He was a member of the Istituto Lombardo, Accademia di Scienze e Lettere (from 2013) and an honorary member of the Italian Physical Society (from 2010).

+Death

+Bellini died in Foresto Sparso on 12 August 2026, at the age of 91.